Cameron-Walden/movie-tracker-client/README.md

 ## Contributing
 If you're interested in contributing to MovieTracker, we welcome and encourage your contributions!
 Here are a few ways you can contribute:

-- Reporting bugs: If you encounter any bugs or issues with the app, please let us know by submitting an issue on the GitHub repository.
-Be sure to include as much detail as possible so we can understand and replicate the issue.
+- Reporting bugs: If you encounter any bugs or issues with the app, please let me know by submitting an issue on the GitHub repository.
+Be sure to include as much detail as possible so I can understand and replicate the issue.

-- Suggesting new features: If you have an idea for a new feature or enhancement to the app, please let us know by submitting an issue on the GitHub repository.
-We'd love to hear your ideas and feedback!
+- Suggesting new features: If you have an idea for a new feature or enhancement to the app, please let me know by submitting an issue on the GitHub repository.
+I'd love to hear your ideas and feedback!

 - Submitting code contributions: If you're interested in contributing code to the project, please create a fork of the repository and submit a pull request with your changes.
-We'll review your changes and merge them into the main branch if they meet our guidelines.
+I'll review your changes and merge them into the main branch if everything looks good.

 ---